NanoComp/meep/doc/docs/Python_Tutorials/Cylindrical_Coordinates.md

     plt.savefig("cylinder_cross_section.png")
 ```

-There are two things to note.
-First, the "closed" DFT flux box is represented using just three flux objects: two along $z$ and one in the radial $r$ direction.
-Second, the integral of the Poynting vector to obtain the flux is over the annular volume in cylindrical coordinates.
+Note that the "closed" DFT flux box is comprised of just three flux objects: two along $z$ and one in the radial $r$ direction.
+The function `get_fluxes` which computes the integral of the Poynting vector is over the annular volume in cylindrical coordinates.
 There is no need for additional post-processing of the flux values.

-As shown below, the results for the cylindrical coordinates agree well with the 3d Cartesian simulation.
-However, for a single Intel Xeon 4.2GHz processor, the runtime of the 3d simulation is nearly 90 times larger than the cylindrical simulation.
+As shown below, the results for the scattering cross section computed using cylindrical coordinates agree well with the 3d Cartesian simulation.
+However, there is a large discrepancy in performance: for a single Intel Xeon 4.2GHz processor, the runtime of the cylindrical simulation is nearly 90 times shorter than the 3d simulation.

 <center>
 ![](../images/cylinder_cross_section.png)